gruberb/blog-hugo/content/post/sideeffects.md

 - Going off social networks
 - Reading my emails only twice a day

-I realized that once I have made these decisions is made, I see some pretty cool side effects.
+I realized that once I have made these decisions, I see some pretty cool side effects.

 ### Downsizing my phone
 ----